MicrosoftDocs/sql-docs/docs/ssma/mysql/executing-the-ssma-console-mysqltosql.md

 1.  `conversion-report-folder:` Specifies folder where the assessment report can to be stored.(optional attribute)

-2.  `object-name:` Specifies the object(s) considered for converting schema (It can have indivdual object names or a group object name).
+2.  `object-name:` Specifies the object(s) considered for converting schema (It can have individual object names or a group object name).

 3.  `object-type:` specifies the type of the object specified in the object-name attribute (if object category is specified then object type will be "category").